ehlesp/smallab-k8s-pve-guide/G006 - Host configuration 04 ~ Removing Proxmox's subscription warning.md

 If you need to undo the change explained before, you have three options to revert it:

-1. Undoing manually the changes you made in the `proxmoxlib.js`file.
+1. Undoing manually the change you made in the `proxmoxlib.js`file.

 2. Restoring the backup file you created of the file within the `proxmox-widget-toolkit` directory: